AlticeLabsProjects/kyoto/README.md

 Caveats
 -------

-Based on our experience, you should consider a few things when using Kyoto Tycoon in production:
+Drawing from our practical experience, it is advisable to take certain factors into consideration when deploying Kyoto Tycoon in a production environment:

   * Don't use the `capsiz` option with on-disk databases as the server will temporarily stop responding to free up space when the maximum capacity is reached.
 In this case, try to keep the database size under control using auto-expiring keys instead.